 Weddings

 Weddings were probably the ‘special occasion’ where women could be persuaded to wear their best foundations.
 A persuasive corsetiere could have a field day once she got wind of an impending wedding.
 The Spirella magazines have many charming wedding photographs with detailed descriptions of who is wearing what under the satin dresses and the floral rayon print of the Mother.
-Typically in the 1960’s the mother and older relatives might be wearing a 305 corset or one of the heavier-style girdles, however, there are no references to the bride doing so.
+Typically in the 1960s, the mother and older relatives might be wearing a 305 corset or one of the heavier-style girdles, however, there are no references to the bride doing so.
 Usually the bride would be wearing a 206 girdle, a waist-nipper, or something similar.
-On a few occasions, the bridesmaid, apparently aged about 25, was described as wearing a 305, however, I doubt if this was a regular habit.
+On a few occasions, the bridesmaid, apparently aged under 30, was described as wearing a 305 corset, however, I doubt if this was a regular habit.

 From 1959 comes a lovely photograph of a very attractive bride with a keen interest in her appearance as is revealed by her corsetiere's letter to the Spirella magazine.